TFimpel/AppStudio-Indoor-Points-Editor/README.md

 ## Configurable Properties (for example values look in appinfo.json)
 + Portal or ArcGIS Online URL
+  + *The app is designed to work with secured feature services and will ask the user to sign in to the portal specified by this url using OAuth2.*
 + Application clientId
 + App Title
 + App Description